-Before performing trouble diagnoses, read the "Preliminary Check", the "Symptom Chart" or the "Work Flow".

-- 2. After repairs, re-check that the problem has been completely eliminated. - 3.
-Refer to Component Parts and Harness Connector Location for the Systems described in each section for identification/location of components and harness connectors.
+- Before performing trouble diagnoses, read the "Preliminary Check", the "Symptom Chart" or the "Work Flow". - After repairs, re-check that the problem has been completely eliminated.

-- 4. Refer to the Circuit Diagram for quick pinpoint check.
-If you need to check circuit continuity between harness connectors in more detail, such as when a sub-harness is used, refer to Wiring Diagram in each individual section and Harness Layout in PG section for identification of harness connectors. - 5.
+- 3. Refer to Component Parts and Harness Connector Location for the Systems described in each section for identification/location of components and harness connectors. - Refer to the Circuit Diagram for quick pinpoint check.
+If you need to check circuit continuity between harness connectors in more detail, such as when a sub-harness is used, refer to Wiring Diagram in each individual section and Harness Layout in PG - 5.
 When checking circuit continuity, ignition switch should be OFF. - 6.
-Before checking voltage at connectors, check battery voltage. - 7.
-After accomplishing the Diagnostic Procedures and Electrical Components Inspection, make sure that all harness connectors are reconnected as they were.
+Before checking voltage at connectors, check battery voltage.